radavis/nand2tetris/README.md

   - Compiler
   - OS

-These components can be written in any modern programming language.
+The software components can be written in any modern programming language.

 It is possible to build all of these components independently via the process of abstraction: ignoring the details of __how__ a component functions, and utilizing the component for what it __does__.